peradecki/fold-fastalike/README.md

 ### Compute MEA structures

-To compute MFE structures and a PDF dot-plot for each transcript in the provided sample data, run
+To compute MEA structures and a PDF dot-plot for each transcript in the provided sample data, run

 `python -m fold-fastalike sample_data/test_sequences.fasta --MEA`.